Introduction to Galaxies3D

 The flattened disc of our galaxy containing the spiral arms defines a fundamental plane, the galactic plane:

 For objects in our Milky Way galaxy, Galaxies3D anchors objects to a grid parallel to the galactic plane.
 The program tells you how far above or below the galactic plane the grid lies.
 One set of lines in the grid points towards the center of the galaxy lying in the constellation Sagittarius, some 26,000 light years away (more precisely, the lines labeled "To the Galactic Center" are lines parallel to the line in the galactic plane that points from earth towards the center of our galaxy).
-Distances are given in light years, or in "kilolight-years" (kly) = units of thousands of light years:
+Distances are given in light years, or in "kilolight-years" (kly) = units of thousands of light years.
+In this example of Famous (Named) Planetary Nebulae and Supernova Remnants, distances are given in kilolight-years (kly):

 The Supergalactic Plane